To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 Warning: Please do NOT use the above sample script in production!
 Responsible NXDomain redirection requires more attention to detail.

-Such a drop is accounted in the ‘policy-drops’ metric.
+Such a drop is accounted in the policy-drops

 The getFakeAAAARecords